Information about Quetiapine

 How quetiapine works

-Quetiapine works by modulating the action of certain chemical messengers in the brain that affects thoughts and mood.
+Quetiapine is an atypical antipsychotic.
+It works by modulating the action of certain chemical messengers in the brain that affects thoughts.

 Common side effects of quetiapine